 Laughter Strengthens Relationships

-Apart from the benefits mentioned above, laughter also fixes broken friendships and helps pacify arguments and misunderstandings.
+Apart from the benefits mentioned above, humor therapy also fixes broken friendships and helps pacify arguments and misunderstandings.
 Also, when we are talking with someone, and we’re laughing with them at the same time, our walls are down, and we become less serious about life.
 We are more open to listening and accepting other people’s points of view.
 When we are not so strung and all serious, we tend to relax as well.

 A study performed by Robert Levenson at Berkeley, California involved couples whom he instructed to discuss what they didn’t like about each other.
 During the discussion, most couples were laughing and even making faces.
 The outcome was that they felt much better after the experiment, and the couples reported that they think their relationships were much improved.